TosbackCgusBridge-Bot/CGUs-versions/Amazon/unknown.md

 Cookies

-To enable our systems to recognize your browser or device and to provide AWS Offerings to you, we use cookies.
-For more information about cookies and how we use them, please read our Cookies Notice.
+To enable our systems to recognize your browser or device and to provide AWS Offerings, we use cookies.
+For more information about cookies and how we use them, please read our Cookie Notice.

 How We Share Personal Information